vocaliodmiku/wav2vec2mdd-Text/README.md

     sh test.sh && sh mdd.sh
     ```

-   Our best model result are conclude in repository, you can check it directly run "sh mdd.sh", and if you have any question about it, please contact us.
+   Our best model result are included in diretory experiment/result, you can check it directly run "sh mdd.sh", and if you have any question about it, please contact us.
 Thanks!

 ## Citing BoxeR
 If you find this work useful in your research, please consider citing: